 In 1884, the parish of St. Peter was established in Greenville.
 Fr.
 Price purchased a frame building for $50 that the Episcopalians had used.
 This little church was moved two blocks to 2nd St. and was placed on a small lot given by Colonel Harry Skinner.
 This building served as the church until 1926 when Fr.
 Charles Gable, the first resident Pastor, built a combined rectory and church with the help of the Church Extension Society.

 During Fr.
 Gable’s 36 years as Pastor, a school named in honor of St. Raphael (later renamed St. Peter’s) was opened in 1946.
 The Sisters of the Most Precious Blood from Columbia, PA administered the school.
 There were 54 students at its opening with six grades.
 In 1953, a new school and auditorium were built.
 In 1985, Fr.
-Michael Clay obtained the services of the Franciscan Brothers of Brooklyn, NY who administered the school until this past year.
-Today, it is considered one of the finest elementary schools in the state with classes K through eight, with over 500 students attending.
+Michael Clay obtained the services of the Franciscan Brothers of Brooklyn, NY who administered the school until 1999.
+Today, it is considered one of the finest elementary schools in the state with classes PK3 through eighth, grade with more than 450 students attending.

 In 1987, through an agreement with the Passionist Community and Bishop Joseph Gossman, five Passionist priests came to Greenville to serve the Catholic Community.